 Municipal Court Trials

-The first two court dates of each month are for regular dockets or plea dockets.
+The first two court dates of each month are for regular dockets or plea dockets, when you will make an initial appearance and tell the Court your answer to the citation you were issued.

-When the regular docket is heard, those who have received a citation will be called up to the bench and asked if they plead "guilty" or "not guilty" to each charge on the citation.
-A guilty plea will most likely result in a fine and the imposition of court costs at that time.
-If the defendant is eligible for traffic safety school, that option will be discussed at that time.
-However, should a party plead not guilty to any charge on the citation, the matter will be re-set for a trial.
+When the regular docket is heard, those who have received a citation will be called up to the bench and asked if they agree with the charge, disagree with the charge, or do not contest the charge.
+A statement that you agree with the charge will most likely result in a fine and the imposition of court costs at that time.
+However, should a party state that they disagree with any charge on the citation, the matter will be re-set for a trial.
 Trials are held on the third court date of each month.

 Representation & Evidence